EVerest/everest-dev-environment/README.md

 You can install [edm](dependency_manager/README.md) very easy using pip.

 All documentation and the issue tracking can be found in our main repository here: <https://github.com/EVerest/everest>
-Please check as well the complete documentation at <https://docs.pionix.de>

 ## SIL Simulation